 When a candidate is asked to revise and resubmit a thesis, points needing further clarification will be enumerated to the candidate.
 These items should be addressed in the revision.
 The manuscript should be resubmitted to the online portal within 6 months.
 A cover letter must accompany the revised thesis indicating the author’s annotated response to each requested revision point.
 The reviewers will be familiar with the comments and criticisms contained in the letter.
 Following the initial submission, a thesis may be revised twice.
 If the second revision remains unacceptable, the decision of the Committee on Theses will be referred to the Council and the invitation to membership will be withdrawn.

 VI.
-PUBLICATION IN THE TRANSACTIONS
+PUBLICATION IN THE AMERICAN JOURNAL OF OPHTHALMOLOGY

 VII.
 SUBMISSION OF THESIS